fabcoins-dot-info/fabcoins.info/_data/devdocs/en/examples/transactions.md

 {% autocrossref %}

-Bitcoin Core provides several RPCs which handle all the details of spending, including creating change outputs and paying appropriate fees.
+Fabcoin Core provides several RPCs which handle all the details of spending, including creating change outputs and paying appropriate fees.
 Even advanced users should use these RPCs whenever possible to decrease the chance that satoshis will be lost by mistake.

 {% highlight bash %}
-> bitcoin-cli -regtest getnewaddress mvbnrCX3bg1cDRUu8pkecrvP6vQkSLDSou
+> fabcoin-cli -regtest getnewaddress mvbnrCX3bg1cDRUu8pkecrvP6vQkSLDSou

 > NEW_ADDRESS=mvbnrCX3bg1cDRUu8pkecrvP6vQkSLDSou
 {% endhighlight %}

-Get a new Bitcoin address and save it in the shell variable `$NEW_ADDRESS`.
+Get a new Fabcoin address and save it in the shell variable `$NEW_ADDRESS`.

 {% highlight bash %}
-> bitcoin-cli -regtest sendtoaddress $NEW_ADDRESS 10.00
+> fabcoin-cli -regtest sendtoaddress $NEW_ADDRESS 10.00
 263c018582731ff54dc72c7d67e858c002ae298835501d80200f05753de0edf0
 {% endhighlight %}

-Send 10 bitcoins to the address using the `sendtoaddress` RPC.
+Send 10 fabcoins to the address using the `sendtoaddress` RPC.
 The returned hex string is the transaction identifier (txid).

 The `sendtoaddress` RPC automatically selects an unspent transaction